confluentinc/getting-started-guides/dotnet/README.md

 Consumed event from topic purchases: key = htanaka    value = book
 ```

-Re-run the producer to see more events, or feel free to modify the code as necessary to create more or different events.
+Re-run the producer to see more events, or feel free to modify the code as
+necessary to create more or different events.

 ## Where next?

 - For information on testing in the Kafka ecosystem, check out the testing page.
 - If you're interested in stream processing, check out the ksqlDB
   course.
-- Interested in taking event streaming applications to production?
+- Interested in taking Java applications to production?
 Check out the monitoring page.